-Focus on the Meaning
+Focus on the Meaning of Your Message

-As message makers trying to remember and help other people remember our message, we need to find a way to keep the focus on the meaning.
+As message makers trying to remember and help other people remember our message, we need to find a way to keep the focus on the meaning of your message.
 That’s why the Red Thread is so focused on story and narrative.
 We care about motivations: what someone wants, why they want it, and what they’re going to do to get it.
 Or, to put it in terms of the Red Thread, your Goal, a Problem that might be getting in your way, an Idea that explains why you want all of those things, and a Change that results.

 – We want to make our messages memorable, but how do we make them memorable to us?
 How do we make sure that whether we’re in individual or an organization, we remember what it is that we really want to get across?
 I’m Tamsen Webster of TamsenWebster.com, and this is Find the Red Thread.

 It makes sense that if you want to remember something to say to somebody else, then you would memorize it, right?
 You’d remember each word, and how it happens, and in what order?
 Well yes, but not quite, because when we focus on memorizing things word for word we unfortunately too often miss the meaning behind those words.
 We forget what the words are really supposed to say.
-And that’s a problem for a lot of the reasons we’ve talked about often here on Find the Red Thread, the biggest of which is that it’s the meaning that matters.
+And that’s a problem for a lot of the reasons we’ve talked about often here on Find the Red Thread, the biggest of which is that it’s the meaning of your message that matters.

-What this has to do with us as message makers trying to remember, and also trying to help other people remember, is that we need to focus on the meaning.
+What this has to do with us as message makers trying to remember, and also trying to help other people remember, is that we need to focus on the meaning of your message.
 And that’s one of the main reasons why the Red Thread is designed to be as simple as it is.
 It’s designed for you to remember what we as humans remember.
 We remember, we pay attention to, we find meaningful the things that drive a story, a narrative, that drive a tale of some sort forward.

 Things like a character’s actions or motivations, or an organization’s actions and motivations, or your actions and motivations.
 All of those things tie together in what people want, why they want it, and what they’re going to do as a result.
 And that sounds an awful lot like the Goal, a Problem that might be getting in the way, an Idea that explains why they want all of those things, and a Change that results.